 Australian Grain Technologies (AGT) is Australia’s largest wheat breeding company.
-With support from the Grains Research and Development Corporation (GRDC) AGT also manages Australia’s largest triticale breeding program and is involved in durum wheat breeding.
-In addition, AGT is involved in a wide range of related research activities aimed at providing better information on new varieties so that growers can optimise the benefits available through the improved genetics.
+With support from the Grains Research and Development Corporation (GRDC) it also manages Australia’s largest triticale breeding program and is involved in durum wheat breeding.
+AGT is involved in a wide range of related research activities aimed at providing better information on new varieties so that growers can optimise the benefits available through the improved genetics.
 AGT’s aim is to the improve the prosperity of Australian grain growers through the delivery of improved varieties.
 AGT distributes seed of new varieties through a network of professional seed growers called AGT Affiliates but AGT itself raises no revenue through the sale of seed.
 AGT manages marketing and most aspects of end point royalty collection in-house in order to maximise the proportion of royalties re-invested in the development of new improved varieties for the long term benefit of the Australian grains industry.

-GrainSearch was formed in 2002 by a small group of innovative grain growers in SW Victoria, GrainSearch has since released over 12 commercial wheat and barley varieties, 4 of which are still widely grown in 2015/16.
-GrainSearch works with a number of Australian and International Breeding Collaborators to identify new high quality and/or profitable varieties for cereal growers and has expanded its program to include evaluation of varieties suited to many MRZ and LRZ regions of Australia as well as its core strength working in the HRZ regions.
+GrainSearch was formed in 2002 by a small group of innovative grain growers in SW Victoria, GrainSearch has since released over 12 commercial wheat and barley varieties, 4 of which are still widely grown in 2019.
+GrainSearch works with a number of Australian and International Breeding Collaborators to identify new high quality and/or profitable varieties for cereal growers and has expanded its program to include evaluation of varieties suited to many MRZ and LRZ regions of Australia – as well as its core strength working in the HRZ regions.
 GrainSearch has been owned by PGG Wrightson Seeds Australia since 2016.

-InterGrain Pty Ltd was formed in October 2007 when the Western Australian State Government and the Grains Research and Development Corporation (GRDC) elected to privatise the long standing and highly successful Department of Agriculture and Food Western Australia (DAFWA) wheat breeding program, with the State Government and GRDC being the founding shareholders.
-In 2009/10 the shareholders saw the opportunity to expand the InterGrain business by transferring the barley breeding program from DAFWA to InterGrain, a program that had been delivering productive varieties to WA growers for over 50 years.
+InterGrain Pty Ltd was formed in October 2007 when the Western Australian State Government and the GRDC privatised the long-standing and highly successful Department of Agriculture and Food Western Australia wheat breeding program.
+In 2009/10 the shareholders saw a further opportunity to expand InterGrain, transferring the barley breeding program from DAFWA to InterGrain.
+A program that had been delivering productive varieties to WA growers for over 50 years.
 Corporatisation of the wheat and barley programs was consistent with the Australia-wide trend to encourage private sector investment in plant breeding and has enabled the establishment of a commercial wheat and barley breeding powerhouse committed to delivering profitable varieties for growers whilst satisfying end-user market requirements.

 Nuseed is an Australian owned and operated broadacre seed company.
 Nuseed prides itself on producing and supplying Australian farmers with the latest seed technology in the highest quality products.
 Nuseed is investing in the future of Australian farming through its many and varied research and development programs, both domestically and around the globe.
-Nuseed is actively involved in the breeding, development and commercialisation of the core Australian broadacre crops:WHEAT – BARLEY – CANOLA – SUNFLOWER – SORGHUM – FORAGE – CORN.Nuseed aim to improve returns to both the farmer and the industry, in providing a range of products that add value, through the chain and post farm gate.
+The company is actively involved in the breeding, development and commercialisation of the core Australian broadacre crops: Canola, Sorghum, Sunflowers and specialty proprietary crop innovations.
+The company aims to improve returns to both the farmer and the industry, in providing a range of products that add value, through the chain and post farm gate.